SelimEmre/MP4-Concatenate-Script/README.md

 ### Short brief

-This documentation written for the AMS to S3 upload and concatenate MP4 files.
+This documentation written for the AMS to S3 upload and concatenate same Stream ID MP4 files.

 **Here is stream concatenation and uploading the S3 works.**